-Life and protection insurance policies protect you and your family from the financial consequences of death, a serious accident or illness, and unemployment.
+Life and protection insurance policies protect you and your family from the financial consequences of death, a serious accident or illness.

 Providing Essential Information on Mortgage Protection